micapolos/zexy/README.md

 # Zexy

-*Zexy* is an experimental project which aims to deliver modern looking operating system for ZX Spectrum Next.
+*Zexy* is an experimental project which aims to deliver a modern looking operating system for ZX Spectrum Next.

 ## Calling convention